 Creating a system for estimation of project costs in Ertle Stroy

-Automate the estimation of project expenses in a company engaged in construction of production facilities, agri-food facilities, logistic centers and department stores.
+Automate the estimation of project expenses in a company engaged in the construction of production facilities, agri-food facilities, logistic centers, and department stores.

 Basing on the ELMA BPM platform, the experts at Ertle Stroy created a system for estimation of project costs.
 It automatically sums up the costs of construction: Ertle Story employee salaries, outsourcing fees, costs of logistics and business trips.

 The system has automated the main document management and HR processes; CRM tools, reports, KPIs and metrics have also been set up.

 The financial risks have decreased due to creating a database of contracting organizations, control of the amount of work completed and the quality of its execution.

 The delegation procedure has been simplified, and the speed of task execution has increased due to production and document management automation.